yarnpkg/rfcs/accepted/0000-importable-scripts.md

     how to implement the more advanced structures.
 3. More time needed to create documentation.
 4. As the package.json script field will now be used to specify a filename, we need to determine if this will have any effect on other libraries or tools.
-One thing I noticed is that VS Code does highlight that it as an 'Incorrect type.
-Expected Object'.
-None of my other tools seem to complain.
+One thing I noted is that VS Code does highlight this field with an 'Incorrect type.
+Expected Object' warning when a filename is specified.

 # Alternatives

-Similar functionality has already been implemented here: https://github.com/kentcdodds/nps.
+Similar functionality has already been implemented in the [nps library](https://github.com/kentcdodds/nps).
 While this package is useful, it requires using a separate cli for running scripts, or duplicating script aliases in packages.json to point to nps.

 For the minimum amount of effort required, I think this feature should be implemented directly in yarn allowing users to execute scripts with the cli they are comfortable using.